Poems & Short Stories: 4,435

 And over 2 million unique readers monthly!

-Ralph Connor (pseudonym of Charles William Gordon) (1860-1937), Canadian Literature icon and Presbyterian minister.
+Ralph Connor (pseudonym of Reverend Charles William Gordon) (1860-1937), Canadian Literature icon, Presbyterian minister, and one of the founders of the United Church of Canada wrote The Man From Glengarry;

 Charles William Gordon was born at Indian Lands, Glengarry County, Canada West, on 13 September, 1860, the fourth son of Mary Robertson and the Rev. Donald (Daniel) Gordon.
 Donald was a missionary with the Free Church of Scotland in Canada in 1853.
 Gordon would embrace the values and morals of his parents which he based his life's work on.